Selling a Home in Arizona? Here are the Closing Costs You’ll Pay

 1. Mortgage payoff

 Though highly variable, one of the biggest ticket expenses for sellers at closing is the mortgage balance payoff.
-Nationally, the median length of homeownership in the U.S. was about 13.3 years as of 2019, meaning that there would still be a ways to go in terms of paying off a 30-year mortgage for many sellers.
-In Arizona cities like Gilbert and Surprise, the duration tends to be much shorter at 8.6 and 8.8 years, respectively.
+Nationally, the median homeownership length in the U.S. is 15 years, according to the National Association of Realtors (NAR).
+This means many sellers would still have a long way to go in paying off a 30-year mortgage.

 2. Property taxes